peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

     5.2.1 of [OIDC-FED].
 It is REQUIRED that this JWT include a `kid` claim corresponding to a valid key; The Credential Issuer MUST only use keys with a corresponding `kid` value when evaluating the challenge response.
-Otherwise, the Certificate Issuer SHOULD enumerate all valid keys and accept a signature from any of them.
+Otherwise,

 trust_chain (optional, array of string):  an array of base64url-encoded bytes
     containing a signed JWT and representing the Trust Chain of the Requestor.